 Juliet read Early Years Education at East China Normal University before spending ten years teaching in a Shanghai public school.
 Eleven years ago, she joined the IB World School at the Western International School of Shanghai, delivering the PYP, MYP and DP programs.
 Seven years later, following great success, she moved to the Vientiane International School in Laos where she spent another four years teaching IB Chinese.
 She is an open-minded and flexible teacher, keen to explore new and exciting teaching methods.
 She particularly relishes the opportunities Wellington provides to share Chinese culture with children, parents and colleagues.

-Sherry worked at an international school in Shanghai for thirteen years before coming to Wellington, having taught IGCSE and IB for over a decade with great success.
-Sherry enjoys working with children and is interested in using the strengths of Chinese philosophy and Western methods in education.
+Xiaoli worked at an international school in Shanghai for thirteen years before coming to Wellington, having taught IGCSE and IB for over a decade with great success.
+Xiaoli enjoys working with children and is interested in using the strengths of Chinese philosophy and Western methods in education.
 She loves to see children’s smiling faces as they progress and enjoy their learning.

-In her spare time, Sherry likes Chinese dancing and reading.
+In her spare time, Xiaoli likes Chinese dancing and reading.

 Amanda graduated from Shanghai Normal University with a BA in Elementary Education.
 In the university, she was an active member of Chinese Drama club.
 Amanda has been a part of team working for Wellington College International Shanghai as Chinese teacher for two years.

 Her strong background in Shanghai-based international educations institutions for more than 10 years.
 Her long-time passion for working in the international school as a teacher gives her a good understanding of international educational system and a good amount of experience in teaching Chinese as First Language, curriculum design and assessment structure.
 Amanda considers that motivation and interest are of great importance for pupils’ learning.
 She is keen to provide pupils with more opportunities in her class to realise their potential.